strategicdata/pmhc-mds-spec/table/episode/end-date.rst

 Contact - Final*, and *Episode Completion Status*.

 *Service Contact - Final*
-  Collection of data for *Service Contacts* includes a 'Final Service Contact' item that requires the service provider to indicate whether further *Service Contacts* are planned.
+  Collection of data for *Service Contacts* includes a *Service Contact - Final* item that requires the service provider to indicate whether further *Service Contacts* are planned.
 Where this item is recorded as ‘no further services planned’, the date of the final *Service Contact* should be recorded as the